AET-DevOps25/team-kruschefan/web-client/README.md

 - The AI service may not always generate the expected form structure, especially for complex prompts.
 - Some UI components may not be fully responsive on smaller screens.
 - The user management component currently does not support pagination for large datasets.
+- Submission and creation dates are currently hardcoded to the current date in the user management component.
+This will be updated to reflect actual submission dates in future releases.